Ruturaj-99/Cam-Control-Test/README.md

 9. **Open the saved JPG** in Windows Photos and confirm the card text is sharp and readable at 100% zoom.
 10. **Repeat the capture at least 20 times** (different cards / positions).
-11. **Check for failures** — every click must show "Capture successful" and produce a distinct file.
-Any red error message counts as a failure.

 ## Success criteria